-Average viewing of previous services during the pandemic: 400-plus
+- Average viewing of previous services during the pandemic: 400+

 Clearly this research suggests that there is an increase in numbers while also offering some caveats about Facebook unique views and how long people are staying to watch.
 More in-depth research would be needed to confirm that the new viewers are watching a good portion of the service.

-The Rev Dr Peter Phillips is director of the Centre for Digital Theology, Durham University
+The Rev Dr Pete Phillips is director of the Centre for Digital Theology, Durham University